Child engaging in outdoor painting activity

 Family Culture

-I'm eager to learn about and support the special characteristics and traditions that make your family unique.
+I'm eager to learn about the special characteristics and traditions that make your family unique.
 You are encouraged to share as much information about your child and family as you are comfortable with.
 Knowing a child's social, cultural, and religious background helps me provide the best care possible.

 Items from Home